fufiprotocol/fufi.whitepaper/fufi.tokenomics.md

 # Token Deflation & Mining with FuFi DEXs

-In order to greatly encourage providing liquidity as well as trading in FuFi's spot and perpetual markets, both makers and traders will be incentivized/rewarded in different manners:
+In order to greatly encourage providing liquidity as well as trading in FuFi's spot and perpetual markets, both makers and traders will be rewarded in different manners:

-- `Make2Earn`: `10%` of taker-side trading fees will go to the counterparty maker' account as reward for providing liquidity and zero fees charged to maker at all!
+- `Stake2Earn(S2E)`: `10%` of taker-side trading fees will go to `$FFT` staking pool for users to share the fees;
-- `Deflation`: `40%` of taker-side trading fees will go to `$FFT` burn pool so as to buyback & burn `$FFT` Tokens;
+- `Hold2Earn(H2E)`: `20%` of taker-side trading fees will go to `$FFT` burn pool so as to buyback & burn `$FFT` Tokens;
-- `Stake2Earn`: `10%` of taker-side trading fees will go to `$FFT` staking pool for users to share the fees;
+- `Make2Earn(M2E)`: `30%` of taker-side trading fees will go to the maker's account as reward for providing liquidity and zero fees charged to maker at all!
-- `Trade2Earn`: `40%` of taker-side trading fees will go to `$FFT` incentive pool to reward DEX takers provided that there are `$FFT` allocated for the current rewarding epoch.
+- `Trade2Earn(T2E)`: `40%` of taker-side trading fees will go to `$FFT` incentive pool to reward DEX takers provided that there are `$FFT` allocated for the current rewarding epoch.
 When there's no `$FFT` reward in the pool, the same amount will go to the DAO Treasure as DAO community development funds;

 <div align="center"><img src="./assets/fufi_dex_fee_model.png" height="80%" width="80%"></div>